My Beautiful Dog Was Dying

 recover from his hind leg symptoms, his overall vitality and energy level seems

 much higher too.
-He acts like a 6 y old again.
+He acts like a 6 year old again.